anjelammcgraw/LlamaIndex-RAG/README.md

 # 🤖 LLamaIndex RAG Pipeline with NL2SQL and MetaData Filtering

 In this repo, we'll create a LLamaIndex RAG pipeline with NL2SQL and MetaData Filtering.
-This project was done during week 4 of AI Makerspace's AI Engineering Bootcamp Cohort 1 (AIE1).

 ### ⚙️The colab link to the code is found and (will also be included in this repo) [here.](https://colab.research.google.com/drive/1-o2fTWbFcTgShFl-aSt099-IffBGlCtM?usp=sharing)